tomchor/ezkpp/_build/html/_sources/compiling.txt

 .. note::

-   ``flex`` and ``yacc`` have to do with `lexical analysis <https://en.wikipedia.org/wiki/Lexical_analysis>`_ and it's not specially important to know exactly what they do.
+ ``flex`` and ``yacc`` have to do with `lexical analysis
+ <https://en.wikipedia.org/wiki/Lexical_analysis>`_ and it's not specially
+ important to know exactly what they do.
 Suffices to say that they are used internally by the compiler to generate the executable file, but you will never have to use them directly when compiling/using KPP.
+On the other hand, ``sed``, is a very useful `text manipulation tool
+ <https://en.wikipedia.org/wiki/Sed>`_ that you might benefit from learning, but
-   ``sed``, however, is a very useful `text manipulation tool <https://en.wikipedia.org/wiki/Sed>`_, but you also won't need to use it while running KPP.
+ you also won't need to use it while running KPP, so feel free to disregard it for now.

 Telling your system where KPP is
 --------------------------------